Voyanti/ha-sungrow/DOCS.md

 # Quick Start

-Requirements:
+Install required add-ons:

+- MQTT broker e.g. [Mosquitto](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md)
-    - MQTT Integration for discovering entities and devices
+- [Homeassistant MQTT integration](https://www.home-assistant.io/integrations/mqtt/) to enable discovering the MQTT devices and entities
+- Configure
+  - Clients(Modbus Hubs/USB to Serial Converters) and Servers(Devices/RTUs) See Configuration section for details.
-    - MQTT Broker e.g. Mosquitto
+  - MQTT host, port, username and password

 # Configuration
-Before using, state all the modbus devices in `config.yaml`.
-Multiple servers and clients can be added

 ## Server

 Each server should be defined as

 ```
-  - name: "Sungrow Inverter 1"
+  - name: "SG1"
-    ha_display_name: "SG1"
     serialnum: "A2340700442"
     server_type: "SUNGROW_INVERTER"
     connected_client: "Client1"
     modbus_id: 1
 ```

+- `name` is used to create the HA entity unique_id, and device name.
+Use alphanumeric characters only.
+Keep it unique.
+- `serialnum` is verified upon add-on startup.
 - `server_type` is used to select the class of server to instantiate.
-A Sungrow_Inverter and Sungrow_Logger, with their register maps are pre-defined, but additional classes can be added.
-See adding custom server types
+This add-on supports only PANELTRACK.
 - `connected_client` specifies on which client bus (abstraction of serial port or tcp ip) the server is connected.
 Most systems use a single client.
-- `modbus_id`: Modbus slave address of the server
+- `modbus_id`: Modbus slave address of the device/server.

 ## Client

 Each client should be defined as

 ```
   - name: "ModbusTCP"
-    ha_display_name: "Client1"
     type: "TCP"
     host: "10.0.0.15"
     port: 502
 ```

+or

 ```
   - name: "ModbusTCP"